 The Copha trade mark was applied to a shortening made from coconut oil and was registered by Lever Brothers, the forerunner of Unilever.
 The oil was extracted from copra, imported from the Pacific islands.
 Sydney was an important hub for the copra trade, with much of the resulting oil used for soap manufacture.
-The brand is currently owned by Peerless Foods and is unique to Australia.
+The brand is currently owned by Peerless Foods and is unique to Australia and New Zealand, where it is called Kremelta.
 Along with Kellogg’s Rice Bubbles, it is an essential ingredient of Chocolate Crackles, a popular treat for children’s parties.

 Palm oil and eventually coconut oil were used as components in the soap and Lever Brothers had plantations in the Pacific islands.
 In 1897 they established a plant in Balmain, Sydney to process the copra and extract the valuable oil.

-Copha was heavily promoted from. the 1930s to the 1950s.
-As well as chocolate crackles it was used in cakes, with the ease of the “melt and mix” method a key sales message.
+Copha was heavily promoted from the 1930s to the 1950s.
+As well as chocolate crackles it was used in cakes, with the ease of the “melt ‘n mix” method a key sales message.
 It is also a key ingredient in coconut ice and a slice known as White Christmas, which includes powdered milk and mixed dried fruit.
-Copha is sold in New Zealand under the name Kremelta.